July 21, 2017

 In a disaster situation, a part of data may be lost, and you have to deal with it.
 Such data loss happens in the time gap between last successful backup and your VM failure.
 This is called the Recovery Point Objective (RPO), which defines the amount of data you will lose.
 Recovery Time Objective (RTO), defines the maximum downtime your business can afford.
-NAKIVO Backup & Replication effectively reduces your RPO to a minimum, applying the following features:
+Our comprehensive business data backup solution effectively reduces your RPO to a minimum, applying the following features:

 - More frequent VM backups to lower the RPO;